 is an associate professor at the International Studies and communication Department of the Latin American School of Social Sciences (FLACSO-Ecuador).
 Her research focuses on Latin American political economy, international trade, regionalism, BRICS, and sustainable development.
 She has published several articles on those topics, among them: “IPE Beyond Western Paradigms: China, Africa, and Latin America in Comparative Perspective” (with M. Deciancio) in The Routledge Handbook to Global Political Economy and “Competitive Diffusion of Trade Agreements in Latin America” in International Studies Review.
 Together with Stephen Kingah, Quiliconi edited Global and Regional Leadership of BRICS Countries.

 is Associate Professor at the University of Delaware.
-His research focuses on the development of architectures of global governance concerned with promoting human well-being, and thus on developing a theoretical account of what some scholars of international relations call world society.
-He is the author of Democratic Sovereignty: Authority, Legitimacy, and State in a Globalizing Age (2007) and Making Human: World Order and the Global Governance of Human Dignity (2015), as well as many articles and book chapters, and is currently Program Chair for the ISA's English School section.
+His research focuses on the human security, human rights, and human dignity dimensions of world order.
+He is the author of Democratic Sovereignty: Authority, State, and Legitimacy in a Globalizing Age and Making Human: World Order and the Global Governance of Human Dignity as well as numerous articles and book chapters.
+He is currently writing a book on cultural heritage, cultural rights, and human security.